k21971/EvilHack/doc/evilhack-changelog.md

 - Hippocrates (Healer quest leader) additional gear
 - Fix: certain monster steeds should only be ridden by certain monster riders
+- Lolth will be peaceful towards Drow players under the right circumstances